CleanroomMC/Encyclopedia/docs/mod-wiki/modularui/framework.md

 to structure it and make it clean.

 ## WindowManager

 Keeps track of all panels and the main panels.
 Handles opening and closing panels

 ## GuiSyncManager

 Manages sync values.
 This is the only class (with `ModularContainer`) that exists on client and server side.

+## GuiScreenWrapper

+This is the minecraft `GuiContainer` class which wraps the `ModularScreen`.
+This is an internal class.

+## ModularContainer

+This is the minecraft `Container` class.
+This is an internal class.